LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Effect of incorrect instructions

 \section{Effect of incorrect instructions}

 To further examine the role of language guidance, we analyze cases where the model is deliberately given misleading instructions that do not match the underlying EEG dataset.
-Figure~\ref{Mislead} shows examples on OpenBMI-MI and SEED-V datasets.
+Figure~\ref{fig:mislead} shows examples on OpenBMI-MI and SEED-V datasets.

 When provided with correct instructions, the learned feature spaces become more structured, with compact intra-class clusters and clearer inter-class separation.
 However, when misleading instructions are introduced, the feature space is distorted toward the semantics of the given instruction rather than the ground-truth task.
 For example, MI data conditioned on emotion-related instructions form clusters resembling affective categories, and SEED-V data prompted with MI or SSVEP instructions are reorganized into motor or frequency-based groupings.
 These results emphasize the strong controllability of our model through natural language.
 While correct instructions enhance discriminability, misleading instructions actively reshape the representation space according to the semantic prior they provide.
 This highlights both the power and sensitivity of instruction-conditioned alignment in EEG-FMs.